Browsing Category

 Or…

 Help.
 Don’t know how?
-Start with your own circles.
-One of mine dropped some tulips off for me on my doorstop and it made my whole week.
+Start with your circles.
+One of mine dropped some tulips off for me on my doorstep, which made my whole week.
 Here are a few places that need your help.
 Please consider them all:

-Tonight, check out a virtual celebration of one of Ontario’s most vibrant community theatres.
-Wavestage is celebrating 25 years and those of us who love and support this talented troupe of performers will be toasting their success at a special gala.
-Okay, so we were meant to throw our wild applause with roses at the stage and hug these performers in person at the stage entrance.
-I’ve witnessed years of spectacular magic from Wavestage, some of which you, readers, have heard about here, and here.
+Check out a virtual celebration of one of Ontario’s most vibrant community theatres tonight.
+Wavestage is celebrating 25 years, and those who love and support this talented troupe of performers will be toasting their success at a special gala.
+Okay, we were meant to throw our wild applause with roses at the stage and hug these performers in person at the stage entrance.
+I’ve witnessed years of spectacular magic from Wavestage, some of which you, readers, have heard about here and here.

 Instead, we can tune in at 7 pm to watch over a dozen revival performances and give them giant virtual hugs.